Brueckner $G$-matrix approach to two-dimensional Fermi gases with the finite-range attractive interaction: Brueckner G-matrix approach

 regardless of the enhanced effective coupling $g(\bm{0},-E_{\rm b})\simeq -\frac{4\pi}{m}\frac{1}{\ln(k_{\rm F}a)-\frac{k_{\rm F}^2}{\Lambda^2}}$ in the weak-coupling limit.
 We note that the expansion with respect to $k_{\rm F}/\Lambda$ is equivalent to that of $k_{\rm F}R\sqrt{\frac{m|U_0|}{4\pi}}$ based on Eq.~\eqref{eq:R}.
 Since $k_{\rm F}R\rightarrow 0$ is realized in the low-density limit, the correction proportional $k_{\rm F}/\Lambda$ is negligible in this regime.
 However, in the low-density strong-coupling regime [i.e., $\ln(k_{\rm F}a)\lesssim 1$], $E$ becomes negative and is strongly reduced by the effective-range correction.
 This is due to the enlargement of $E_{\rm b}$ as shown in Fig.~\ref{fig:1}.
 To see this, it is useful to see the energy per particle $E/N$ scaled by a fixed energy scale (where $E_{\rm b,0}$ is adopted in this paper) as

 which is shown in the inset of Fig.~\ref{fig:2}.
 The flat region of $E/NE_{\rm b,0}$ in the density dependence can be found at $\ln(k_{\rm F}a)\lesssim 0$, indicating that the energy per particle is describe as $E/N=-\frac{1}{2}E_{\rm b}$.
 Indeed, the zero-range result approaches $E/NE_{\rm b,0}=-1/2$ as expected.
 In the presence of nonzero $R$, $E/NE_{\rm b,0}$ approaches $-\frac{1}{2}\frac{E_{\rm b}}{E_{\rm b,0}}\leq -\frac{1}{2}$.
 In this way, one can see the reduction of $E$ due to the larger $E_{\rm b}$ with increasing $R/a$ in the low-density regime.
 We also note that $E/NE_{\rm b,0}$ shown in the inset of Fig.~\ref{fig:2} is useful to see the stability of the system towards the density collapse.
-Even in the presence of the nonzero effective range, the system is found to be stable within the present approach in contrast to the previous work in 3D~\cite{PhysRevA.95.013633}.
+Even in the presence of the nonzero effective range, the system is found to be stable within the present approach in contrast to the previous work in 3D~\cite{PhysRevA.95.013633}, which studied the larger effective-range regime than that of Ref.~\cite{PhysRevA.86.053603}.